brajeshanand/AWS-Deploy-Infrastructure-as-Code-project/starter/README.md

    /workspace/AWS-Deploy-Infrastructure-as-Code-project-1/starter
 4. To create the network stack, run the below command

-   sh ./stack_scripts/create_stack.sh udagram-iac network.yml network-parameters.json
+   sh ./stack_scripts/create_stack.sh UdacityNetwork network.yml network-parameters.json
+   Note : wait for stack to come into CREATE_COMPLETE status
 5. To create the Webapp stack, run the below command

-   sh ./stack_scripts/create_stack.sh udagram-webapp udagram.yml udagram-parameters.json
+   sh ./stack_scripts/create_stack.sh UdacityUdagram udagram.yml udagram-parameters.json

 Outputs
 1. To verify the output of each stack, go to the Resources tab of both the stacks and verify the resources that are created.